python/cpython/Doc/library/exceptions.rst

    upcoming deprecation is unusual, and :exc:`DeprecationWarning` is preferred for already active deprecations.

    Ignored by the default warning filters.
-The :ref:`Python Development Mode
+Enabling the :ref:`Python Development Mode <devmode>` shows this warning.
-   <devmode>` can be used to see these warnings.

 .. exception:: SyntaxWarning